xntrik/dotfools/README.md

 For OSX - tmux (with the tmux_local) config will look ugly, because iTerm2 doesn't have the nice fonts.
 I followed the steps from https://coderwall.com/p/yiot4q/setup-vim-powerline-and-iterm2-on-mac-os-x to get my setup nice/consistent.
 Mostly this involves getting fonts from https://github.com/Lokaltog/powerline-fonts and then setting them up in text settings for iTerm2.

-Getting existing vim configuration to work with nvim requires the following:
-1. Copy vimrc to ~/.vimrc
-2. Create ~/.vim/ folder
-3. Symlink vimrc `ln -sf /home/ec2-user/.vimrc init.vim`
-4. Continue to setup the autoload and bundle subfolders
-5. Create a ~/.config/ folder
-6. Symlink the ~/.vim/ folder in there `ln -sf /home/ec2-user/.vim nvim`